 No. Parking permits are the property of the University and may not be sold or given away under any circumstances.
 If you no longer need a permit, it may be returned to the Parking Office for a possible refund.
 No refund after 30 days of each quarter.

 Quarterly renewals (except fall) begin two weeks before finals week.
-Fall quarter applications are taken annually toward the end of May for students and toward the end of April for faculty and staff.
+Fall quarter applications are taken annually beginning of August for students and beginning of June for faculty and staff.

 Report it immediately to the Parking Office.